griff-rees/made-mistakes-gatsby/src/pages/contact.md

 excerpt: "Preferred methods of sending your questions, inquires, messages, and love letters to me."
 ---

 Want to get in touch?
-Try [on Twitter](https://twitter.com/griff_rees) or use the form below:
+Try [Twitter](https://twitter.com/griff_rees) or use the form below:

 <form class="form-group" name="contact" method="POST" data-netlify="true"
 netlify-honeypot="bot-field" action="/contact/thanks">